AdobeDocs/media-analytics.en/help/reporting/metrics/content-completes.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.sessionDetails.isCompleted = true` when a `media.sessionComplete` event is received.
+The media backend sets `mediaReporting.sessionDetails.isCompleted = true` when a [session complete](/help/implementation/events/session/session-complete.md) event is received.
 The metric is reported on the close call.
 A session that times out without an explicit `sessionComplete` does not count as a completion.

 | Reporting system | Source |
 | --- | --- |